shh-dlce/qmss-2016/relational_databases/02-csv-data.md

 > UPSID inventories contain no descriptions of tone.

-Thus, these inventories must be ignored when analyzing the distribution of tone languages.
+Thus, the inventories from the UCLA Phonological Segment Inventory Database must be ignored when analyzing the distribution of tone languages.
 (Erroneously including UPSID inventories does have an impact on the analysis as can be gleaned from
 [this commit](https://github.com/shh-dlce/qmss-2016/commit/7cf7976d92db675d95dac6412c2a80a8edee6137).)